philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 Need GenErode to run until it generates realigned and rescaled bam files (modern files will only be realigned).
 These bam files will be used as the input for ANGSD.

-# 3. Downstream analysis with ANGSD
+# 3. Downstream analysis using ANGSD

 Downstream analysis was run using ANGSD v.
 0.940.